frederikheld/pot-pourri-devices/pot-monitoring-wifi/README.md

 ## Upload the Sketch

+Before you upload the sketch, you need to remove the jumper cable that connects the pins "RST" and "D0".
+It is colored blue in the breadboard diagram above.

 If you haven't used NodeMCU boards before, you need to install it via Tools > Board Manager first.
 The package name is [esp8266 by ESP8266 Community](https://github.com/esp8266/Arduino).

 Then select NodeMCU 1.0 (ESP-12E Module) in the Tools menu and upload the sketch to your board.

+Don't forget to put the cable between pins "RST" and "D0" back in place.
+Without it, the NodeMCU can't wake up from Deep Sleep!

 ## Usage